custom-components/pyscript/README.md

 The function is called with keyword parameters set to the service call parameters, plus `trigger_type` is set to `"service"`.

-The `doc_string` (the comment right after the function declaration) is used as the service description that appears is in the Services tab of the Developer Tools page.
+The `doc_string` (the string immediately after the function declaration) is used as the service description that appears is in the Services tab of the Developer Tools page.
 The function argument names are used as the service parameter names, but there is no description.